DevExpress-Examples/mvvm-application-with-wpf-bars/Readme.md

  }
 }
 ```
-<p>2.
-Create the PersonViewModel class by inheriting from ViewModelBase.
-The class declares properties which are in-sync with Person object's properties.</p>
+2. Create the `PersonViewModel` class by inheriting from `ViewModelBase`.
+The class declares properties which are in-sync with `Person` object's properties:

 ```cs
 public class PersonViewModel : ViewModelBase {